Medicare Part B

-Part B is part of traditional Medicare.Medicare Part B covers outpatient care.
+Medicare Part B is an optional Medicare plan that covers outpatient care.
 For instance, it pays for visits to a doctor’s office, tests, and preventive health care like cancer screenings and vaccines.
 Part B also covers some medical supplies, like blood sugar test strips, therapeutic shoes, and more.

-For Medicare Part B, you pay:
+For Medicare Part B, you may pay:

-- If you see a doctor who has not signed an agreement to accept Medicare-approved amounts, you will pay more -- possibly up to the full cost -- for a doctor's visit and care.
+- If you see a doctor who has not signed an agreement to accept Medicare-approved amounts, you mayl pay more -- possibly up to the full cost -- for a doctor's visit and care.